Kong/docs.konghq.com/app/_hub/kong-inc/ai-rate-limiting-advanced/overview/_index.md

 ### Token count Strategies

-The plugin supports three strategies to calulate the token:
+The plugin supports three strategies to calculate the token:

 | Strategy    | Description |
 | --------- | ---- |